The great thing about these 20 Drinks with Bitters is that they’re refreshing and flavorful.

-From classics to tropical leaning mixed drinks, this list includes a bunch of cocktail recipes that are easy to make at home.
+These Drinks with Bitters are refreshing and flavorful.
+From classics to tropical inspired mixed drinks, this list includes tasty cocktail recipes that are easy to make at home.
+Just a few drops adds so much flavor to any drink.

-Much like salt and pepper, bitters help to finish a drink and add a layer of flavor.
-So any time I see drinks that use bitters, I feel like they are going to be balanced and delicious.
+Much like salt and pepper, cocktail bitters help to finish a drink and add an additional layer of flavor.
+Bitters help to balance and drink and make it just right.

 Unlike a simple syrup, bitters don't add sweetness, only concentrated flavor.